fgamester/docker-express-react-packager/README.md

 You'll need to provide a built react project in a "dist" folder in the root from the directory.
 More information about this below...

-If you need to pack a project scroll to the bottom of this README.
+If you need to package a project scroll to the bottom of this README.

 ### Get the repository to your local workspace